franzflasch/REM/README.md

 The output will be placed in a folder called 'coverage'

 ## Dependency Check
-There is also a little script which helps checking if you have unnecessary dependencies set:
+There is also a little script which helps checking if there are any superfluous dependencies set:
 ```Shell
 WORKDIR=/home/user/Desktop/rem_workdir ARCH=arm MACH=stm32f3 PROJECT_FOLDER="test_project rem_packages" PACKAGE_NAME=test_project check_deps.sh
 ```

-## Supported microcontrollers (resp. eval-boards)
+## Supported microcontrollers
-* AVR Atmega168
+* Atmel Atmega168
-* ST Olimex STM32H103
+* STMicroelectronics:
+    - STM32F1
-* ST STM32F3 Discovery
+    - STM32F3
+    - STM32F4
-* ST STM32F4 Discovery
+* SILABS
+    - C8051FXXX